aruruka/aruruka-blog/content/post/learning-kafka-theory-5-consumers-and-consumer-groups/index.md

 Now, how do these consumers read data from all the partitions, et cetera, et cetera?

+- Consumers read data in consumer groups
+- Each consumer within a group reads from exclusive partitions
+- If you have more consumers than partitions, some consumers will be inactive

 There is a concept of consumer groups.
 Basically, you're gonna have a lot of consumers, and a consumer is basically like a Java application or whatever language you're using, and they will read data in groups.
 Each consumer within a group will read directly from exclusive partitions.